Elon Musk announces Tesla is moving its headquarters from California to Texas

 At the meeting, Musk laid out his vision for the Austin factory, as Musk touted its proximity to the airport and downtown.

-“We’re gonna create an ecological paradise here because we’re right on the Colorado River,” he said.
+“We’re going to create an ecological paradise here because we’re right on the Colorado River,” he said.